archway-network/archway-docs/content/2.developers/7.cosm_wasm/1.smart-contracts/11-migration.md

 ```

 In the above example, when the migration occurs the State is completely deleted.
 Additionally all the balance of contract is send to a nominated `payout` address provided in the `MigrationMsg`.
 In this case all funds are drained and all state removed effectively burning the contract.

-## Platform Specific Variations

-Different chains and hubs in the Cosmos ecosystem may have some variations on how migrations are done on their respective networks.
-This section will attempt to outline those.

-### Terra

-Terra has some specific differences in how they manage migrations.
-Firstly; the contract must have been set as migratable on instantiation.
-The contract needs to have an admin for migratability similar to the standard procedure for migrations.
-Specifically migration in this case for Terra refers to swapping out the code id for a new one that is considered 'compatible' (CW2 helps with this).
-[Source](https://github.com/terra-money/terrain#migrating-cosmwasm-contracts-on-terra).

-> Note: In Terra, it is also possible to migrate a code_id across chains (COL4->5 for example).
-This operation is atomic and can only be performed once.
-Its intention is to migrate your code to the new chain and preserve its old code ID.
-This process helps to prevent downstream breakages of other contracts on the new network which depend on your old code ID.
-> Example command for migrating across chains :
->
-> ```rust
-> terrad tx wasm store ./{code.wasm} --from {keyname} \
-> --migrate-code-id {codeID}
-> ```